Lamzur/lazarcrtamorg/README.md

 # lazarcrtamorg
-Website that serves like a personal cv at the same time.
+Web playground that serves as a personal cv at the same time.